akhilburle/ELI5-15-25/README.md

 [![CC BY 0.0][cc-by-shield]][cc-by]
 ------

-# ELI5/15/25 Documentation Convention
+# ELI5/15/25 Documentation Paradigm

 ## Introduction

 Good documentation is essential for any project, and it is important to ensure that it is accessible to people with a wide range of skill levels.
-In order to make documentation as accessible as possible, we propose a new convention called ELI5/15/25.
+In order to make documentation as accessible as possible, we propose a new paradigm called ELI5/15/25.

-## Convention
+## Paradigm

-The ELI5/15/25 convention consists of three levels of documentation, each catering to a different skill level:
+The ELI5/15/25 paradigm consists of three levels of documentation, each catering to a different skill level:

 ### ELI5 (Explain Like I'm 5)
 This level of documentation is designed for people who are new to the topic or have little prior knowledge.
 It should provide a high-level overview of the topic and use simple, easy-to-understand language.